Carnival Panorama

 Carnival Panorama is a operated by Carnival Cruise Line.
 After Carnival finalized the ship's order with Italian shipbuilder Fincantieri in December 2016, the vessel had her keel laid in January 2018.
-She was formally delivered in October 2019 as the last Vista-class vessel and as the flagship of the fleet; she has served in the latter role until debuted in 2021.
-Measuring and 323 m long, she is the largest of Carnival's three Vista-class vessels.
+She was formally delivered in October 2019 as the flagship of the fleet, serving in that role until debuted in 2021.
+Measuring and 323 m long, she is the largest of Carnival's original three Vista-class vessels.
 Since her debut in December 2019, she has been homeported at the Port of Long Beach and sails week-long itineraries to the Mexican Riviera.

 Design and description

 The vessel's public facilities are similar to and evolved from those offered on Carnival Vista and Carnival Horizon.
 One distinct feature is a Sky Zone trampoline park in place of the IMAX theater found on her older sister ships.
 The ship also has activity venues including a Waterworks aqua park inspired by Shaquille O'Neal.